mendhak/mendhak.github.io/drafts/networking-cheat-sheet.md

 In fact it's even possible to [make an HTTP request that way](https://unix.stackexchange.com/a/83927).

-### I want to look at a TLS certificate
+### Looking at certificates

-Misconfigured certificates can cause weird behaviours in browsers and client tooling, so I often want to inspect them directly.
+Misconfigured certificates can cause weird behaviours in browsers and client-side tooling, so I often want to inspect them directly.
 The idea is to look for anything from self signed certificates, to expired certificates, to corporate MITM proxies serving their own certificates.

 To look at the certificate being served,